 View 94 more damsel & stonefly nymphs flies for sale

 The Diawl Bach is a very effective 'modern' classic fly fishing pattern that has very quickly become a standard in stillwater flyboxes.
 This simple dressing is a killer that can be fished on any line, from floating to fast sinker and at most depths.
 It can be fished up and "on the hang" on a fast sinker or fished slowly on a floating line.
 This Diawl Bach pattern has spawned a range of variants to fit different fishing waters and conditions with great success.

 View 18 more diawl bach nymphs flies for sale

-Goldhead and Beadhead flies alert the fish to there presence firstly by their sparkle and colourful heads.
-Very importantly, the weighted head creates a fall and rise and fall action, and this movement creates an almost sensual motion specially if the pattern has a long flowing tail that trout often find irresistible.
+Goldhead and Beadhead fishing flies alert trout to their presence through their sparkle and colourful heads.
+Very importantly, the weighted head creates a fall, rise and fall action.
+This movement creates an almost sensual motion especially if the fishing fly has a long flowing tail which trout often find irresistible.

 View 52 more hare's ear & pheasant tails nymphs flies for sale

 The nymph takes up the majority of a trout's diet.
-Mayfly nymphs live underwater for six to twelve months, and sometimes longer.
+Mayfly nymphs live underwater for six to twelve months; sometimes longer.

-The chironomid life cycle includes egg, ”larva”, “pupa” and adult stages.
+The chironomid life cycle includes egg, 'larva', 'pupa' and adult stages of the fly.